backdrop-contrib/taxonomy_csv/README.txt

 Taxonomy XML (http://drupal.org/project/taxonomy_xml) is perfect for standardized taxonomies and vocabularies importation.
-Despite its name, it can import csv files too, but only if they are ISO 2788 formated.
+Despite its name, it can import csv files too, but only if they are ISO 2788 formatted.

 When you want to quick import a non-standardized vocabulary, for example an old thesaurus or a simple list of children, synonyms, related terms,